-Candidates are required to complete their first 48 credit points with an average mark of at least 65 to remain in the combined degree program.
+Candidates are required to successfully complete 48 credit points in the first year (part time equivalent) with an average mark of at least 65 to remain in the combined degree program and commence Master of Nursing units of study.
 Candidates who do not achieve this mark may not continue in the program; however, they may elect to transfer to the single Bachelor of Science degree.

 Candidates may not commence Master of Nursing units of study until satisfactorily completing 48 credits points in the Bachelor of Science component.
 The Bachelor of Science component must be completed before continuing to the fourth and final year of the combined degree.